What is permanent life insurance & how does it work?

 • Permanent coverage: A permanent life insurance covers you for life — you don’t need to worry about the expiration date on your policy, which can be especially beneficial if you have dependents that will require long-term care.

-• Investment opportunities: Many types of permanent life insurance offer an additional tax-free investment alternative, which can be useful if you’re already maximizing your contributions to tax-advantaged accounts like a Roth IRA or a 401(k) plan.
+• Cash value: Many types of permanent life insurance offer an additional tax-free cash value portion that can grow over time, which can be useful if you’re already maximizing your contributions to tax-advantaged accounts like a Roth IRA or a 401(k) plan.

 Cons